 16. Organize a Family Reunion Bi-Annually

 With everyone pursuing their own dreams, keeping the bond of family strong might require deliberately planning a family reunion.
-Bringing everyone together annually or once every two years won’t be a bad idea.
+One of the most useful personal SMART goals examples you should exercise is to bring everyone together annually or once every two years.

 17. Learn a Programming Language